 Another may involve recording a video and then using EdPuzzle.com to empower students.
 These students create a video with questions interspersed throughout.

-How could students use this with new reading apps, such as Google’s Rivet?
+How could students use this with new reading apps, such as Google’s Kid Space and other amazing reading apps?

 One of the challenges students face is access to common text.
-Now, with this free app, students can access common content and can apply reciprocal teaching strategies to that text.
-It’s a win for both teachers and students!
+Now, with these reading apps, students can access common content and can apply reciprocal teaching strategies to that text.
+Having apps you can share with students that feature common content is a win for both teachers and students.